Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

 * Affected Versions: Versions or version ranges impacted by the issue.
 * References: External resources or documentation links.

-For a complete definition, refer to schema.json or <documentation>.
+For a complete definition, refer to schema.json or the documentation.

 # Contributing
 Contributions to the schema or examples are welcome!
 To contribute: